slightlyopaque/slightlyopaque_old.github.io/_posts/2012-07-29-and-more-structural-problems-regarding-the-performance-feedback.markdown

 <img src="/images/IMG_0476.JPG" class="half-width left" />

-## And More (Structural) Problems Regarding The Performance Feedback

 Statistics are fun.
 Big fun.
 Especially when you have a knowledge base regarding statistics of _zero_.

 I had my share when I picked up social science studies and even though I was far more interested in empirical research, I at least got the slight knowledge of _how not to do statistics_.
 Unfortunately, others didn't.
 Even worse: they believe in those funny numbers and beautifully designed charts.